-Because the days are getting shorter, we start doing a lot more things in the dark.
+Because the daylight hours are less, we start doing many more things in the dark.
 Walking the dog, running or biking, last-minute yard work, and driving are just a few.

 Nationwide, almost half of all driving deaths happen at night, which is three times greater than during the day.

 My parents have disliked driving at night for many years.
-As I raised my own family, I never understood what the big deal was because I was used to driving my kids around day or night.
-You jump in the car, put on your seatbelt, turn on your headlights, and if I was lucky, I could listen to the music I like.
+As I raised my family, I never understood the big deal because I was used to driving my kids around day or night.

-Today I understand why my parents dislike night driving.
+Today, I understand why my parents disliked night driving.
 Unfortunately, as we age, our eyesight changes.
-Peripheral vision, depth perception, and the ability to see color all get worse in low-light conditions.
+Peripheral vision, depth perception, and the ability to see color worsen in low-light conditions.

 Unfortunately, our ability to see at night changes as we age.
-At 45, we need four times more light to drive at night than when were 19.
+At 45, we need four times more light to drive at night than when we were 19.
 At age 55, it takes eight times as long to recover from glare than at age 16.
-Start adding cataracts and degenerative eyes diseases to the mix, and night driving becomes very difficult.
+Add cataracts and degenerative eye diseases, and night driving becomes difficult.

-For more information, visit the links below.Physcial changes in older drivers that may effect driving skills
+If you would like more information, please visit the links below.Physical changes in older drivers that may effect driving skills

 Ten driving tips to help you enjoy your Thanksgiving holiday

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.